ozluna/EcoShop/README.md

 ## **Features Left to Implement**

 There are some of features left to implement in the future which I could not add to the project this time due to time constraints.
 These features are great to be added for a more complete online shop service which would lead to higher customer satisfaction.
 1. **Home page modal pop up**: I would like to limit the modal popping only once than everytime user refresh/visits the home page.
 It is more annoying then attrackting if the user needs to keep click close button.

 2. **Popular categories**: I would like to add a functionality to the this section which will be shown categories the most clicked or added to the cart.
-3. **Product page cart**: User can only add one product at a time from the product page.
+3. **Product page Add to Cart**: User can only add one product at a time from the product page.
 I am planing to add a modal will pop up a screen with a quantity option.
 Also, I would like to show user ratings here so customer can see and can sort the products by their ratings.

 4. **Reviews**: Right now one user can add as many reviews as they want on any products this can lead a biased opinion.
 I would like to limit this to a one and whether the user purchased the product they commenting.
 Also, I would like to user able to add image when they use this product.
 This will encourage other users to buy the same product.
 5. **Social Account Login**: I would like to users be able to sign up / log into their account of the site, using an existing third party account such as Facebook and Twitter.
 This is beneficial to users and the site owners.
 For users, it's hassle free for remembering a password for the site and it gives the users a smooth registration process.
 For the site owners, there are many benefits gained by social login - such as increasing user sign ups, reducing bounce rate and gaining a user's social account details which is beneficial for marketing purpose.
 6. **Coupon code**: It would be useful if the admin can set time and or put conditions to the codes such as "first purchase".
 In future I will add this option to the admin section.